isha-harish/CIFAR-10_Classification/README.md

 # CIFAR 10 Classifier
-This project explores the design and implementation of a custom Residual Neural Network (ResNet) architecture for image clas- sification on the CIFAR-10 dataset.
+This project explores the design and implementation of a custom Residual Neural Network (ResNet) architecture for image classification on the CIFAR-10 dataset.

 ---